 - How will my workers’ compensation benefits be affected by Social Security disability or retirement?

-- How many workers’ comp cases have you handled, and what fraction of them resulted in favorable outcomes?
+- How many workers’ comp cases have you handled?

 Workers’ Compensation Terminology